ianlintner-wf/nginx-drupal/README.md

 - Logs are at /var/log/supervisor so you can map that directory
 - Application root directory is /var/www so make sure you map the application there
+- The web root in this container /var/www/docroot this is set up to match how Acquia Repos are structured.
 - Nginx configuration was provided by https://github.com/perusio/drupal-with-nginx but it's modified

 ## To build